 Options for lowering emissions in Vietnam cannot rely on a rapid pivot to climate-neutral energy production or industrial processes.
 Building a low-emission economy takes time and substantial investment, even under the most politically conducive circumstances.
 While recognizing the need to reduce emissions from all sectors, Vietnam is ensuring cost-effective short-term results by offsetting emissions from the energy and industrial sectors through forest enrichment.

-The plan is to design a transparent program that collects revenue from large emitters and directs it to communities and private land owners who can then invest in sustainable forestry, reforestation and forest protection activities.
+The plan is to design a transparent program that collects revenue from large emitters and direct it to communities and private land owners who can then invest in sustainable forestry, reforestation and forest protection activities.
 As an expansion of the existing PFES program, C-PFES will encourage and offset costs of activities that pull carbon dioxide from the atmosphere and store it in forests.

 C-PFES offers a rare win-win-win opportunity that helps forest owners, companies and the Government of Vietnam.
 It is a relatively cheap and simple way to lower emissions.
 It provides financial incentives for land stewards to invest in forests.
 And it’s delivering environmental, economic, cultural and social benefits to help communities confront the realities of a changing climate.